DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis

 \subsection{Generation of Triggering Inputs}

-After training the GAN, we employ the NSGA-II search algorithm to effectively explore the GAN's latent space, guiding the search towards the generation of diverse triggering input images.
+After training the GAN, we leverage its trained generator to produce triggering images.
+We employ the NSGA-II search algorithm to effectively explore the GAN's latent space, guiding the search towards the generation of diverse triggering input images.
 In this approach, a genetic algorithm manipulates and evolves a population of latent vectors through successive crossover and mutation operations.
 This evolutionary procedure iteratively refines these latent vectors towards the objectives.
 The selection process is guided by specific fitness functions, which, in our context, prioritize the selection of latent vectors that maximize the generation of diverse triggering input images.
 In other words, through successive iterations, we expect to increasingly produce test inputs that reveal a high number of diverse behavioral disagreements between the DNN models under test.
 To properly translate the generation process into a search problem using NSGA-II, we need to define the following elements.